RT-PCR Test v/s CT Scan – Which Is A Better Choice?

 CT scan for COVID-19 is being misused for mild detection purposes.
 The harmful rays of CT match to about 200-300 X-rays.
 Renowned doctors have urged the public not to go for unnecessary CT scans for a mild COVID infection.

-Only those patients whose doctors have prescribed it or when oxygen saturation is below 90-92% should go for a CT scan for COVID- 19 severity check.
+Only those patients whose doctors have prescribed it or when oxygen saturation is below 90-92% or experience breathing difficulty should go for a CT scan for COVID- 19 severity check.
 Chest CT scans can help detect the severity or improvement of infection.
 One can access their CT scan report for COVID online within a few hours only for INR 2000-5000 subjective to the private lab.

 CT scan is not an advised test by doctors to ‘detect’ COVID-19 in the mild infection stage.
 Both of the tests are important in their field of action.
 One requires RT-PCR to detect COVID-19 and CT scan to detect if progressive pneumonia is present.
 A CT scan is useful when the infection has spread to the lungs and detection by nose or oral swabs is not possible.
 A CT scan is advised when a person’s oxygen level goes below 92% or indicates serious COVID-19 symptoms.